lucidif/MLL2_L1_long-range_regulation/README.md

 The workflow combines **nf-core community pipelines** with **custom Nextflow modules** and **R/Bash scripts** for multi-omic integration and visualization.

+For installation and usage instructions, please refer to the [Installation Guide](docs/INSTALL.md).

 ## Pipeline summary

 | **Analysis type** | **Workflow / Tools** | **Description** |